thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ```

 Which is not exactly what we expected, because our `<b>` tag has been escaped
-and therefore it will be displayed at the browser.
+and therefore it will be displayed in the browser.

-This is the default behaviour of the th:text attribute.
-If we want Thymeleaf to
+This is the default behaviour of the `th:text` attribute.
+If we want Thymeleaf
-respect our HTML tags and not escape them, we will have to use a different
+to respect our HTML tags and not escape them, we will have to use a different
 attribute: `th:utext` (for "unescaped text"):

 ```html